 Babbitt Center Dissertation Fellowship Program

 The Babbitt Center Dissertation Fellowship Program assists PhD students conducting research that builds on and contributes to the integration of land and water policy to advance water sustainability and resilience, particularly in the West.
 The program provides support to scholars early in their careers.
-The open call for applications begins annually in late fall and closes the first week of March the following spring.
+The next fellowship application will open in fall 2025.
 For information on present and previous fellowship recipients and projects, please visit Babbitt Center Dissertation Fellows, Current and Past.